Russian reservists fighting with shovels, says UK intelligence

 "This is probably a result of the Russian command continuing to insist on offensive action largely consisting of dismounted infantry, with less support from artillery fire because Russia is short of munitions."

-Meanwhile, Russian forces appear to have secured a sufficient positional advantage in the besieged city of Bakhmut, the Imstitute for the Study of War (ISW) said.
+Meanwhile, Russian forces appear to have secured a sufficient positional advantage in the besieged city of Bakhmut, the Institute for the Study of War (ISW) said.

 Bakhmut has seen months of fighting, as Russia tries to take control of the small city, where around 4,000 civilians remain.